About Me And This Site

 If you like photos, I hope you’ll like this site.
 They often tell a story far better than words.
 I love to take photographs.
 I love to look at photos.
 And there are lots of photos on this site.
 Some taken by me.
 Some not.
 Please enjoy them.

 I know.
 There are many other websites about Utah out there.
 There are numerous books and travel guides available about Utah.
-But you’ll find a unique personal perspective here along with just maybe some information you may not find anywhere else.
+But you’ll find a unique personal perspective here along with some information you may not find anywhere else.

 This site will continue to grow and evolve.
 So please bookmark it ... save it in your favorites ... and keep checking back to see where we're at.
 Also, come back and check out my blog "The Utah Travel Guy" to see my latest pages and posts.